Cognigy/Documentation/docs/en/docs/ai/installation/migration/single-replica-redis-to-redis-ha-migration.md

 title: "Redis: Single Replica to Redis HA Migration"
 slug: "single-replica-redis-to-redis-ha-migration"
 hidden: false
-ignore_macros: true
 ---
 # Redis: Single Replica to Redis in High Availability (HA) Mode Migration

 Starting from Cognigy.AI release v4.65, the single-replica Redis setup is deprecated and replaced with Redis in High Availability (HA) Mode.

-!!! warning "You must perform the following steps before upgrading Cognigy.AI to v4.65 and modify `values.yaml` of your Cognigy.AI Helm Release accordingly"

 ## Prepare Redis and Redis persistent HA Configuration